 When a CNC machining process calls for transferring parts, there’s a higher risk of accidents, ergonomic injuries and damage to equipment and parts.
 The more times you touch a part, the more likely you are to damage it or injure yourself.
 Transferring usually involves fixturing a part over and over, increasing the potential for scratches, snags, misplacement and missed burrs – all of which affect the success of the operation.
 These incidents lead to scrap, rework and more frequent quality control inspections.
 Transferring is especially problematic for parts that are heavy or have tight tolerances.

-Unlike with a CNC machine, transferring parts between machines for the deburring and finishing steps isn’t an issue with a robotic arm because the part remains in the same cell.
-This prevents part damage and operator injuries, as is demonstrated in this video of automated burr removal and surface finishing of an aluminum alloy part using a Yaskawa GP8 industrial robotic arm tooled up with Xebec ceramic fiber brushes.
+Unlike with a CNC machine, transferring parts between machines for the deburring and finishing steps isn’t an issue with a robotic arm because the part remains in the same cell, which prevents part damage and operator injuries.

 Fixed vs. Flexible